-In isogeometric analysis the domain of interest is usually represented by B-spline or NURBS patches, as they are present in standard CAD models.
-In order to avoid trimming, complicated domains can be represented as a union of simple overlapping subdomains, parameterized by single spline patches.
-Numerical simulation on such complicated domains is a serious challenge in IGA.
+In isogeometric analysis (IGA) the domain of interest is usually represented by B-spline or NURBS patches, as they are present in standard CAD models.
+Complex domains can often be represented as a union of simple overlapping subdomains, parameterized by (tensor-product) spline patches.
+Numerical simulation on such overlapping multi-patch domains is a serious challenge in IGA.
+To obtain non-overlapping subdomains one would usually reparameterize the domain or trim some of the patches.
+Alternatively, one may use methods that can handle overlapping subdomains.

-In this paper, we propose a non-iterative, robust and efficient method.
-The computational domain is represented as a collection of B-spline based geometries with overlaps.
+In this paper, we propose a non-iterative, robust and efficient method defined directly on overlapping multi-patch domains.
 Consequently, the problem is divided into several sub-problems, which are coupled in an appropriate way.
 The resulting system can be solved directly in a single step.
-We compare the proposed method with iterative Schwarz domain decomposition approaches and explore the advantages of our method, especially when handling subdomains with small overlaps.
+We compare the proposed method with iterative Schwarz domain decomposition approaches and observe that our method reduces the computational cost significantly, especially when handling subdomains with small overlaps.

-We will show that the problems can be solved on overlapping patches by a simple non-iterative method, without using trimming.
-Summing up, our method significantly simplifies the domain parameterization problem.
-The performance of the proposed method is demonstrated by several numerical experiments in two and three dimensions.
+Summing up, our method significantly simplifies the domain parameterization problem, since we can represent any domain of interest as a union of overlapping patches without the need to introduce trimming curves/surfaces.
+The performance of the proposed method is demonstrated by several numerical experiments for the Poisson problem and linear elasticity in two and three dimensions.